Sharing Distributed Data in the Digital World

 Right now, this model only works seamlessly in either (1) a monolithic architecture (e.g. Google) where one entity controls all the data and all the services necessary to provide the relevant services or (2) in a non-profit or consortium model (e.g. Wikipedia) where a third party entity controls all of the data on behalf of the members that agree to the third party controlling the data.
 This mimics exactly the physical world of conglomerates and consortiums without taking advantage of any opportunities that digitalisation might offer.
 There is no easy way for a user/customer to easily leverage their data across multiple services, and there is no easy way to keep shared data private and contained.

 We believe that Ohalo can offer an alternative way to share data that respects privacy, regulation and the competitive needs of different firms.
 Ohalo does essentially three things: multi-institution data permission orchestration, data translation, and data request routing.
-We believe that Ohalo can provide a solution to the generalised technical problem of ecosystem data management and as a result, can offer a scalable route to solving the organisational problems that currently arise when we want to share data.
+We believe that Ohalo technology can provide a solution to the generalised technical problem of ecosystem data management and as a result, can offer a scalable route to solving the organisational problems that currently arise when we want to share data.